Tibet Experience 2019 - 15 Days

 Later, you will capture the lifestyles of families residing within the Historic Hutong by rickshaw.
 The amazing gray brick courtyard residence is Beijing's oldest and remains infused with timeless culture and history.
 In the mid-1990's, most of the original Hutongs vanished rapidly and was substituted by high-rise buildings and commercial offices.

-Visit the Temple of Heaven, built during 1406 to 1420, it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
+After breakfast, visit the Temple of Heaven, built during 1406 to 1420; it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
 The Temple of Heaven is a complex of Taoist buildings with some of the most exquisite architectures in Beijing.
 Capture the detailed essence of all the rich colors blended together on the hand painted tiles and roofing of the structures.
 This remarkable construction is pledged highest level of Chinese traditional architecture.
 Today, it has become a popular leisure activity center for the local elders.
 You will likely bypass people engaged in exercise, tai chi, martial arts, and Chinese opera, as you make your way from the tour bus to the main buildings.
-Afterwards, a plane will then whisk you away to your next destination of Xian, which was the ancient capital for 11 dynasties and east end of the Silk Road.
-It was the world's most open and prosperous ancient international metropolitan with a population of over a million before Beijing became the political and economic center of China.
-It has been also considered a favorite to tourists for experiencing and understanding of this amazing city with its glorious past and splendid progress of today.

 This morning, you will be visiting the famous Potala Palace, past residence of the revered Dalai Lama.
 King Songstan Gambo constructed the famed World Heritage Site in the 17th century.
 Gambo, founder of the Tibetan empire, was well known for his heroic movements and as a result became a nationally worshiped figure by the Tibetans.
 The current 13-story building today is converted into a museum, which comprise of over 200,000 statues, temples, shrines, and historical Tibetan materials and articles.